crate/devrel-offshore-wind-farms-demo/README.md

 * A conference talk from the AI and Big Data Expo, Amsterdam 2024.
 [Watch it on YouTube](https://www.youtube.com/watch?v=xqiLGjaTlBk).
 * A Jupyter notebook that lets you explore the queries shown in the conference talk.
 [Run it on Google Colab](https://github.com/crate/cratedb-examples/tree/main/topic/multi-model).
 * The raw data for this dataset, as JSON files.
-[Download it from GitHub](https://github.com/crate/cratedb-datasets/tree/main/devrel/uk-offshore-wind-farm-data)
+[Clone the GitHub repository](https://github.com/crate/cratedb-datasets/tree/main/devrel/uk-offshore-wind-farm-data).

 ## Prerequisites